-Back Bacon: Canadian bacon or back bacon is traditional and more similar in texture to ham than the crispy bacon often served with eggs.
-It can be found in most grocery stores but if you’d like deli ham or leftover ham can be used.
+Back Bacon – Canadian bacon or back bacon is traditional.
+It’s similar to ham and can be found in most grocery stores.
+You can substitute deli ham or leftover ham.

-English Muffin: English muffin halves are the base of eggs benedict but in a pinch, a slice of toast or dinner rolls are great options.
+English Muffins – English muffin halves are the base of eggs benedict, but in a pinch, a slice of toast or dinner rolls are great options.

-Eggs: Simply poached with slightly runny centers is perfect for eggs benny.
+Eggs – Simply poached with slightly runny centers is perfect for eggs benny.
 Easy!
-(Tips to make to make the perfect poached egg here).
+(Find tips to make the perfect poached egg here).